syncfusion-content/mobilejavascript-docs/MobileJS/Grid/Getting-Started.md

-> Note: The filter query is a combination of value and symbols (“<, >, =, etc).
+N> The filter query is a combination of value and symbols (“<, >, =, etc).
 For example, you can provide “<10255” in Order ID column.
 The numeric columns can be filtered by using the symbols ‘<’, ‘>’, ‘=’, ‘<=’, ‘>=’, ‘!’ and the string columns can be filtered by using the symbols “%” (for startswith and endswith) and “*” (contains).
 Also , you can use “&&” and OR operator to provide multiple conditions in single column.

 Run this code and you can see the following output.